Our Approach to Rhinoplasty

 Why We Know So Much about the Way the Nose Works, and Why We Performed Airway Research

 Although other surgeons have performed airflow studies, no one has investigated the improvement in both septal and valvular surgery, using the most modern surgical techniques, in large numbers of patients.
-Seeing that need, I began measuring airflow in my patients in 1991; we now have more than 600 patients in the study, many followed for many years.
-I have published the results in Plastic and Reconstructive Surgery and in my textbook chapters, and I have included them in my 2-volume rhinoplasty text that was published in 2009 – Rhinoplasty: Craft and Magic.
+Seeing that need, I began measuring airflow in my patients in 1991; we had more than 600 patients in the study, and many were followed for many years.
+I published the results in Plastic and Reconstructive Surgery and in my textbook chapters, and I included them in my 2-volume rhinoplasty text that was published in 2009 – Rhinoplasty: Craft and Magic.